 On any morning of the week a house moth on my wall will spy me sitting at my laptop, working in pyjamas.
-My deceased uncle Easy would’ve approved as whenever as a child I visited him on certain afternoons, he would always be in his pinstriped pyjamas; and I found this hilarious, especially given his name.
+My deceased uncle Easy would’ve approved because whenever as a child I visited him on certain afternoons, he would always be in his pinstriped pyjamas; and I found this hilarious, especially given his name.
 For me Working In Pyjamas is the benefit and perk of WFH – working from home.
 (I’d like to say WIP but that acronym has already been taken.)
 These last three years my routine has been to get out of bed, take the dozen steps via the kettle to my petite desk wedged into a corner of the lounge, with a view to files neatly stacked on half of the kitchen countertop.
 Now this is assuredly my new normal, I’ve upgraded my pyjama sets so I have matching tops and bottoms.
 I’ve learnt that Homer’s famous words – clothes maketh the man – also apply to the apparel which others don’t see.

 My favourite magazine The Week (doing the job for me of reading all the newspapers that I also don’t follow online) recently summarised an article written in The Times.
 The journalist had reported that, despite early studies showing that WFH would increase productivity, newer data shows significant decline across sectors.
 Apparently in Britain employees spend on average 1.5 days a week at home, which is more than any other rich country apart from Canada.
 Before dreaming up In The Square, I worked in different types of offices over many years.
 I’d conclude that productivity depends on the individual and that just as, for example, dream homes can help to make us feel better, we can also feel crappy in our ideal environment.